Uniform bounds for the number of rational points on hyperelliptic curves of small Mordell-Weil rank: Combinatorics of arithmetic graphs

 \begin{theorem} Let $\calC_s$ be the special fiber of the minimal proper regular model of a smooth projective geometrically integral curve~$C$ of genus~$g \ge 2$ over a $p$-adic field~$k$.
-Then, writing $t$ and~$u$ for the toric and unipotent ranks of the special fiber of the N\'eron model of the Jacobian of~$C$, respectively, we have \begin{enumerate}[\upshape (i)] \item The number of components $\Gamma$ with $\Gamma \cdot W > 0$ is $N \le 2g-2$. \item The number of chains is at most $N-1+t \le 2g-3+t$. \item The number of $(-2)$-curves of multiplicity~$1$ outside of chains is at most~$3u$. \end{enumerate} \end{theorem}
+Then there are numbers $t, u \ge 0$ with $t + u \le g - a$, where $a$ denotes the abelian rank of the special fiber of the N\'eron model of the Jacobian of~$C$, such that \begin{enumerate}[\upshape (i)] \item The number of components $\Gamma$ of~$\calC_s$ with $\Gamma \cdot W > 0$ is $N \le 2g-2$. \item The number of maximal chains of $(-2)$-curves of multiplicity~$1$ in~$\calC_s$ is at most \\ $N-1+t \le 2g-3+t$. \item The number of $\Aff^1$-components in~$\calC_s$ is at most~$3u$. \end{enumerate} \end{theorem}

 \begin{remark} It is not very hard to construct an arithmetic graph of genus~$g$ with $2g-2$ components~$\Gamma$ such that $\Gamma \cdot W > 0$ and having $2g-3+t$ chains and $3(g-t)$ $\Aff^1$-components, for every $t = 0,1,\ldots,g$.
 We leave this as an exercise for the interested reader.
 This shows that the bounds given in the theorem above are optimal. \end{remark}